Decode data using a Reed-Solomon decoder

 Symbol(147), was 0x1f now 0x82.
 Symbol(16), was 0x6b now 0x82.
 Symbol(173), was 0x3 now 0xd1.
 Symbol(144), was 0x66 now 0xcb.
 Symbol(90), was 0x13 now 0xa4.
 Symbol(80), was 0x5a now 0x60.
 Symbol(82), was 0x95 now 0xcf.
 Symbol(56), was 0xf5 now 0x88.

 Create an RS Decoder to detect and correct errors in the message.
 It must have the same code and polynomial as the encoder.

-hHDLDec = System: comm.HDLRSDecoder Properties: CodewordLength: 255 MessageLength: 239 PrimitivePolynomialSource: 'Auto' BSource: 'Property' B: 0 NumErrorsOutputPort: false
+rsDec = comm.HDLRSDecoder with properties: CodewordLength: 255 MessageLength: 239 PrimitivePolynomialSource: 'Auto' BSource: 'Property' B: 0 NumErrorsOutputPort: 0

 Select the valid decoder output and compare decoded symbols to the original message.

 decOut = decOut(decValidOut==1); originalMessage = dataIn(1:messageLength); if all(originalMessage==decOut) fprintf('All %d message symbols were correctly decoded.\n', messageLength) else for jj = 1:messageLength if dataIn(jj)~=decOut(jj) fprintf('Error in decoded symbol(%d).
 Original 0x%x Decoded 0x%x.\n',jj,dataIn(jj),decOut(jj)) end end end